hauensteina/iHearNow-Support/index.md

 **Q: What headset should I buy?**
 A: The app was tested with the SoundPeats Q30 Bluetooth Headphones.
 If you want to use a headset with a cable, the standard Apple EarPods work well.

+**Q: What is the Built-In Mic option?**
+A: The iPhone has several microphones and can use them to filter out noise and only record audio from the front of the phone.
+In some situations or with certain headsets, this can give better results than the headset microphone. iHearNow uses the microphones at the top of the phone.

 **Q: Does the app have to be in the foreground?**
 A: Yes.
 The iPhone will will stop the app when it goes into the background.